Support First Things by turning your adblocker off or by making a donation. Thanks!

 Stemming the Epidemic Is Not Enough

 The New Republic goes after us again in an editorial called “Obstruction of Justice.”
-“The current wave of judicial bashing,” the editors complain, “began in November, when First Things . . . published ‘The End of Democracy?,’ a symposium decrying judicial activism.”
+“The current wave of judicial bashing,” the editors complain, “began in November, when First Things... published ‘The End of Democracy?,’ a symposium decrying judicial activism.”
 And now the editors think it has gone far enough; in fact it has gone much too far.
 Congress is holding up confirmation of appointees to federal judgeships and thus “obstructing justice.”
 “It is disgraceful,” we are told, “that the usual voices of responsible conservatism have not found the courage to say publicly what they must know privately: there is no epidemic of liberal judicial activism.”
 In truth, the editors claim, judges have been pulling in their horns, and they cite the upholding of Proposition 209 in California and the (then expected) Supreme Court refusal to find a constitutional right to assisted suicide.

 Regrettably, TNR continues to miss the point.
 The argument is not simply about “judicial activism” but about “the judicial usurpation of politics.”
 It is about government that is not derived from the consent of the governed.
 Because they are, as presently constituted, political institutions, the courts take fright when challenged and, here and there, temporarily restrain their propensity for making laws.
 At the moment, the challenge has concentrated the minds of some judges and there may be no “epidemic” of judicial usurpation, but the disease is widespread and entrenched.
 The search for remedies has hardly begun.
 The editors of TNR say, “Robert Bork, having recently abandoned his proposal for legislative override of judicial decisions as insufficiently radical, now says he wants to end judicial review entirely.”
 As I understand it, that is not an entirely accurate representation of Bork’s position, but the questions he is pressing are precisely what is needed if we are to hope for anything better than periodic declines in the epidemic of judicial usurpation.

 I would put it somewhat differently.
 Van den Haag charged that “First Things advocates a moral reading that finds moral principles in the Constitution which are not in the document.
 I, too, have moral principles.
-The first one is: Don’t read into the Constitution things that aren’t there.”
+The first one is: Don't read into the Constitution things that aren't there.”
 Although it is certainly not the first of my moral principles, and I hope it is not that for van den Haag, I wholeheartedly agree.
 The job of judges is to interpret the Constitution accurately, which means to do so in an “originalist” reading that respects what those who wrote and ratified it actually meant.
-A judge has no business invoking higher law or his own political preferences to make the Constitution say what he thinks it should have said.
+A judge has no business in invoking higher law or his own political preferences to make the Constitution say what he thinks it should have said.
 That is making law, and making law is the legislative prerogative of those who represent the people, who also have the right to amend the Constitution when they deem it necessary.
 It is not a Nuremberg defense for a judge to limit himself to what the Constitution says.
-A faithful reading of what the Constitution says, however, must of necessity attend to the moral principles embraced by its authors, including the Declaration’s “We hold these truths . . .”
+A faithful reading of what the Constitution says, however, must of necessity attend to the moral principles embraced by it authors, including the Declaration's “We hold these truths...”

-These debates go on and on, as I was reminded in writing the extended essay, “The Anatomy of a Controversy,” for The End of Democracy?, the book.
+These debates go one and on, as I was reminded in writing the extended essay.
+“The Anatomy of a Controversy,” for The End of Democracy?, the book.
 At first I thought to write a relatively brief piece of about twenty-five pages, until it became obvious that everybody (or so it seems) was getting in on the act.
 It turns out that the question of judicial usurpation has produced in many quarters a reconsideration of the basics of democratic government, which is all to the good.
 Even better would be evidence that those in public office are determined to find ways to check an out-of-control judiciary, such evidence being at present in short supply.

 The Academic Guild and the Church’s Faith